Donate

 • Imprinting Defect (~3% of cases) ~ These individuals may have a deletion of the imprinting centre on Chromosome 15, but cases can also be cause by loss of imprinting information during the mother’s oogenesis.
 Loss of imprinting will prevent expression of the maternal UBE3A gene in the brain.

 • Clinical/Other (~11%) ~ In these individuals, all testing for Angelman syndrome is normal, but they still meet the diagnostic criteria for AS.
 These individuals may have as yet unrecognised mutations that affect UBE3A or genomic imprinting on Chromosome 15.
-Please note that there are several other syndromes that present like AS that can be tested for (read common misdiagnosis here).
+Please note that there are several other syndromes that present like AS that can be tested for.

 Testing & Diagnosis

 Genetic testing for Angelman syndrome can be complicated!
 Angelman syndrome is always caused by a lack of functional UBE3A protein in the brain.
-But because there are different genetic causes, also called genotypes, there are multiple different methods to test for AS.
-Visit the link below for a quick summary of the typical testing methods.
+But because there are different genetic causes, also called genotypes (listed above), there are multiple different methods to test for AS.
+Visit the testing link in the side panel for a quick summary of the typical testing methods currently used in Australia, as well as those historically used.
+Please note that the available tests for AS have changed over time as our understanding of AS and genetic testing methods has improved.